What Matters in Building Vision-Language-Action Models for Generalist Robots: Main Results and Findings

-However, although VLAs perform well in simulation, it is still an open problem whether VLAs are suitable for real-robot applications due to the sim-to-real gap \citep{zhao2020sim}.
-We propose the second open question: \question{2}{How do VLAs perform in real-world scenarios?} As discussed above, we deploy the best-performing RoboVLM model, that is, the one based on the decoder-only KosMos in real-world scenarios to validate its effectiveness.
-As shown in Fig.~\ref{fig:real_illustration}, our experiment involves 20 tasks with multiple skills, including \texttt{Open}, \texttt{Close}, \texttt{Press Button}, \texttt{Pick \& Place}, etc. For each task, we evaluate five rollouts, with the basic setting, novel skill description, unseen distractors, unseen target object, and unseen background.
+As discussed above, we deploy the best-performing RoboVLM model, that is, the one based on the decoder-only KosMos in real-world scenarios to validate its effectiveness.
+As shown in Fig. 3c, our experiment involves 20 tasks with multiple skills, including \texttt{Open}, \texttt{Close}, \texttt{Press Button}, \texttt{Pick \& Place}, etc. For each task, we evaluate five settings, with the basic setting, novel skill description, unseen distractors, unseen target object, and unseen background.

-Our robot system for real experiments is built on a 7-DoF Kinova Gen3 robot arm paired with a Robotiq 2F-85 gripper, please refer to Sec.~\ref{sec:method} for more details of the real robot.
+Our robot system for real experiments is built on a 7-DoF Kinova Gen3 robot arm paired with a Robotiq 2F-85 gripper.
+Please refer to Sec.~\ref{sec:method} for more details of the real robot.
 For input, we take the RGB images for the two cameras equipped on the robot head and wrist separately.
 The head camera provides an overview of the workspace while the gripper camera offers a close observation of the interaction area between the end effector and the environment.

 We fine-tune Octo-Base, OpenVLA, and KosMos P.H. built by RoboVLMs on the real robot benchmark and compare their performance.
-The result is shown in Fig.~\ref{fig:real_res}.
-We observe that the best VLA (KosMos P.H.) built by RoboVLMs achieves the best performance in all evaluation setups, extremely on \textit{Simple} and \textit{Unseen Background}, demonstrating their effectiveness and generalization ability, which is consistent with the results in SimplerEnv and CALVIN simulation.
+The result is shown in Fig. 4d.
+We observe that the best VLA (KosMos P.H.) built by RoboVLMs achieves the best performance in all evaluation setups, especially on \textit{Simple} and \textit{Unseen Background}, demonstrating their effectiveness and generalization ability, which is consistent with the results in SimplerEnv and CALVIN simulation.